I kissed a girl

 → Joy Tanchi rape story at 15 years old.

 Should a gay person get married?

 Rachel isn’t saying that a “heterosexual marriage” is the solution for homosexuality.
-Being “straight” is not the end goal either.
+Becoming “straight” is not the end goal, either.
 Faithfulness to God and the joy that comes from having a relationship with Him is, and should be everyone’s life goal; gay lesbian or not.